jenkinsci/platformlabeler-plugin/README.md

 On Linux computers, the plugin uses the output of the [`lsb_release`](https://linux.die.net/man/1/lsb_release) command if the command is available.

 If `lsb_release` is not installed, labels on Linux agents will be guessed based on values in `/etc/os-release`.
-Fedora Linux 42, Red Hat Linux 9, and its derivatives intentionally do not deliver `lsb_release`.
+Fedora Linux, Red Hat Enterprise Linux 9, and its derivatives intentionally do not deliver `lsb_release`.

-Red Hat Linux agents have another fallback based on `/etc/redhat-release`.
+Red Hat Enterprise Linux agents have another fallback based on `/etc/redhat-release`.

 Agents with an older version of SuSE Linux will fallback to `/etc/SuSE-release`.
 Older versions of this plugin might return "sles" or "SUSE LINUX" as OS name.
 This has been unified to "SUSE".